-(HF) At the discretion of the Health Officer and prior to the commencement of any work, an emergency approval may be granted for any work for which a permit is required by this chapter if the Health Officer determines that a sudden, unexpected occurrence demands immediate action to prevent loss of or damage to life, health, property or essential public services, and it is not practical to obtain a permit before the commencement of the work.
-The Health Officer may request, at the applicant's expense, verification by a qualified professional of the nature of and solutions to the emergency situation.
-In all cases in which emergency work is necessary, a permit shall be applied for within three working days after commencement of the work.
+(H) At the discretion of the Health Officer and prior to the commencement of any work, an emergency approval may be granted for any work for which a permit is required by this chapter if the Health Officer determines that a sudden, unexpected occurrence demands immediate action to prevent loss of or damage to life, health, property, or essential public services, and it is not practical to obtain a permit before the commencement of the work.
+The Health Officer may request, at the applicant's expense, verification by a qualified professional professional geologist, engineering geologist, or professional engineer of the nature of and solutions to the emergency situation.
+In all cases in which emergency work is necessary, a permit shall be applied for within three (3) working-business days after commencement of the work.
 If emergency approval by the Health Officer is not requested or an application is not submitted within the specified time, the work shall be considered a violation of this chapter.
 The applicant for a permit for any such emergency work shall demonstrate that all work performed is in compliance with the technical standards of SCCC 7.70.090.